Auditions

 What are callbacks?

-Callbacks are a second round of auditions so our directors can test chemistry between different actors.
+Callbacks are where our directors can test chemistry between different actors in different roles.
+We use both auditions and callbacks when considering casting.
 Being called back, or not being called back, is neither a confirmation nor a rejection.
 If you can’t make the callback, this is usually not a problem; please get in touch so we can sort something out.

 What if I can’t make either of the audition dates?